Kicksecure/security-misc/README.md

 - Disable asynchronous I/O (when using Linux kernel version >= 6.6).

-- Restrict usage of `ptrace()` to only processes with `CAP_SYS_PTRACE` as it enables programs to inspect and modify other active processes.
-Provide the option to entirely disable the use of `ptrace()` for all processes.
+- Disable the usage of `ptrace()` by all processes as it enables programs to inspect and modify other active processes.

 - Prevent hardlink and symlink TOCTOU races in world-writable directories.